dashbitco/broadway/guides/examples/Google Cloud PubSub.md

 ## Getting Started

-In order to use Broadway with Cloud Pub/Sub we need to:
+In order to use Broadway with Cloud Pub/Sub you need to:

-  1. Setup Cloud Pub/Sub project
+  1. Setup a Cloud Pub/Sub project
-  1. Configure our Elixir project to use Broadway
+  1. Configure your Elixir project to use Broadway
   1. Define your pipeline configuration
   1. Implement Broadway callbacks
   1. Run the Broadway pipeline
-  1. Tuning the configuration (Optional)
+  1. Tune the configuration (Optional)

 If you are just getting familiar with Google Pub/Sub, refer to [the documentation](https://cloud.google.com/pubsub/docs/) to get started.
-Instead of testing against a live environemnt, you may also consider using the [emulator](https://cloud.google.com/pubsub/docs/emulator) to simulate integrating with Cloud Pub/Sub.
+Instead of testing against a live environment, you may also consider using the [emulator](https://cloud.google.com/pubsub/docs/emulator) to simulate integrating with Cloud Pub/Sub.

-If you have an existing project, topic, subcription, and credentials, you can skip [step 1](#setup-cloud-pub-sub-project) and jump to [Configure the project](#configure-the-project) section.
+If you have an existing project, topic, subscription, and credentials, you can skip [step 1](#setup-cloud-pub-sub-project) and jump to [Configure the project](#configure-the-project) section.